Frameworks

 Market Structure

-Markets do not fail because prices move.
+This is Part 4 of 5 in the Beginner Learning Path. * Previous: Incentives Define Outcomes Markets do not fail because prices move.
 They fail when control concentrates invisibly.
 Control determines: – who can act – when they can act – under what conditions Ownership does not guarantee control.
 Liquidity does not guarantee access.
-Regulation does not guarantee stability.
-Control lives where decisions are enforced, not where narratives point.

 Frameworks